-Dan A. Gregory
+Dan A. Gregory, B.A., M.Sc.

-I was introduced to disused buildings at an early age at Ewhurst Brickworks by my father who worked nearby.
-At the time, the works were largely untouched with coats hanging in the canteen, bricks still in the kilns and machinery slowly rusting into the ground - I remember finding the way nature was taking over fascinating and wanted, somehow to capture it.
+My first experience of derelict buildings was at Ewhurst Brickworks around 1995.
+At the time, the works were largely untouched, with coats still hanging up in the canteen, the last load of bricks still in the kilns and machinery slowly rusting into the ground - I remember finding the way nature was taking over fascinating and wanted, somehow to capture and preserve it.